 2021 will be a year of growth for aesthetic practices and med spas.
 While 2020 was a year of transition and transformation, growth-minded practices have an opportunity in the year ahead.
 Do you have an aesthetic practice marketing plan for 2021?

-In this article, I explore 10 marketing strategies that will grow your practice.
+This article explores 10 marketing strategies that will grow your practice.
 These strategies provide a solid foundation for acquiring more new patients and driving repeat revenue from existing patients.

 1. Invest in Your Aesthetic Practice Brand